 The Trust was set up to address needs identified by communities in the affected areas.

-The first grant allocation decisions meeting was held on 5 July 2024, no grants were made in the financial year ending 30 June 2024.
-All the funds raised by the Trust and additional revenue from interest will be allocated to projects.
-No grants were made in the financial year ending 30 June 2024.
-The first grants were made at a meeting of the Trustees on 5 July 2024.
+The Trust started allocating grants in July 2024.
+All the funds raised by the Trust and additional revenue from interest to 31 October 2024 were allocated to projects.